sparkflows/sparkflows-docs/docs/databricks/databricks-installation.rst

    :align: center
    :width: 40%

-* Check the box with ``Install automatically on all clusters``, in order to avoid uploading manually to every cluster.
+* Check the box with ``Install automatically on all clusters``, in order to avoid installing it manually to every cluster.

 .. figure:: ../_assets/configuration/installautomatic.PNG
    :alt: Databricks